Ferryistaken/website/_posts/lily58-build-guide-and-review/2020-07-20-lily58-build-guide-and-review.markdown

 #### The switches
 I didn't really have that much experience with switches since before buying this keyboard I had only tried [Gateron Browns](https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=1271) and [Romer G Tactiles](https://www.logitechg.com/en-us/innovation/mechanical-switches.html).
 I really like the browns because even if they are very light, they have a pretty good tactile bump.
 I didn't like the Romer Gs that much because they feel like a mushy Blue switch. <br>
 But this time I wanted something different.
 I wanted something which was way heavier that browns, and that gave me a bigger tactile bump, while having a deeper sound.
 And the [NovelKeys x Kailh BOX Heavy Burnt Orange](https://novelkeys.xyz/products/novelkeys-x-kailh-box-heavy-switches?variant=3747939975208) switch gave me all that, *and more*. <br>
-Seriously, for now, they are my endgame, mainly becaue of how heavy and smooth they are, and because the tactile bump is very satisfying and at the very top.
+Seriously, for now, they are my endgame, mainly because of how heavy and smooth they are, and because the tactile bump is very satisfying and at the very top.
 {:refdef: style="text-align: center;"}
 [![burntOrange](/assets/posts/lily58-build-guide-and-review/burntOrange.jpg)](/assets/posts/lily58-build-guide-and-review/burntOrange.jpg) <br>
 *Burnt orange switches*